SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_bt_ble/wlan_https_bt_spp_ble_dual_role/readme.md

 - Check for the RESET pin:
   - If RESET pin is connected from STM32 to RS9116W EVK, then user need not press the RESET button on RS9116W EVK before free run.
   - If RESET pin is not connected from STM32 to RS9116W EVK, then user need to press the RESET button on RS9116W EVK before free run.
 - Free run the project
 - Then continue the common steps from **Section 5.3**

+#### 5.2.2 Using EFX32

+Refer [EFx32 Getting Started](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/), for settin-up EFR & EFM host platforms

+- Import the project from `<SDK>/examples/snippets/wlan_bt_ble/wlan_throughput_bt_spp_ble_dual_role/projects`
+- Select the appropriate .slsproj as per Radio Board type mentioned in **Section 3.3**
+- Compile and flash the project in to Host MCU
+- Debug the project
+- Check for the RESET pin:
+  - If RESET pin is connected from STM32 to RS9116W EVK, then user need not press the RESET button on RS9116W EVK before free run
+  - If RESET pin is not connected from STM32 to RS9116W EVK, then user need to press the RESET button on RS9116W EVK before free run
+- Free run the project
+- Then continue the common steps from **Section 5.3**